simonvh/gimmemotifs-manuscript/manuscript.md

 | [Weeder](http://www.beaconlab.it/modtools) | 2.0 | [@1G4lWf9Jf] |
 | [XXmotif](https://github.com/soedinglab/xxmotif) | 1.6 | [@QzszdQqA] |

   : **Table 1**: External *de novo* motif prediction tools supported by GimmeMotifs.
 The version shown is the version string reported by the software.
-If the version is unknown, the date when the tools was added to the GimmeMotifs repository is shown.
+If the version is unknown, the date when the tool was added to the GimmeMotifs repository is shown.

 ### Motif activity by ensemble learning: maelstrom